abdullahsweesi11/repo-seek/README.md

 - Exporting to different output formats
 - Removal of clutter by default (use --raw flag to re-include it)

+The npm package can be found at [https://www.npmjs.com/package/repo-seek](https://www.npmjs.com/package/repo-seek)

 ## Notes

 - Many of the restrictions imposed by this tool are due to limits imposed by the GitHub Search API